oracle/cluster-manager/README.md

 The Cluster Manager supports the following operations on clusters:

-1. Provisioning: Cluster Manager can create creates a new Kubernetes cluster on a cloud provider.
+1. Provisioning: Cluster Manager can create a new Kubernetes cluster on a cloud provider.
 1. Scale Up: Cluster Manager can scale up nodes on a currently provisioned cluster on any supported cloud provider
 1. Scale Down: Cluster Manager can scale down nodes on a currently provisioned cluster on any supported cloud provider
 1. Shutdown: Cluster Manager can shutdown a currently provisioned cluster on any supported cloud provider